dverite/postgresql-functions/README.md

 ## hamming_weight
 C functions that return the number of bits set to `1` in a bytea, int or bigint value.

+## lo_size in large_objects
+A plpgsql function that returns the size of a given large object.